Clinical Medical Assistant: Job Description, Duties, Salary, & How to Become

 Clinical medical assistants can also become certified through organizations like the National Healthcareer Association, which offers the Certified Clinical Medical Assistant (CCMA) certification.

-This guide will go over everything you need to know about clinical medical assistants including their responsibilities, average salary, how to become one, and more.
+This guide will go over everything you need to know about clinical medical assistants including their responsibilities, median salary, how to become one, and more.

 Clinical Medical Assistant Job Description & Duties